TotallyWholesome/TotallyWholesome-Mod/docs/ToyIntegrations.md

 Ensure toy is set to pairing mode.
 > This guide assumes you do not have the app open on your phone due to the fact that the toy may connect to the phone before it connects to the computer.

-Boot up VRC with the TW mod. *Profit*
+Boot up CVR with the TW mod. *Profit*

 ### Lovense Dongles